GoTolstoy/tolstoy-toly-kb/products/play/product/profile/integrating-with-other-platforms/integrating-tolstoy-with-wordpress.md

 ## Adding Tolstoy to Your WordPress Site

-Learn how to add your Tolstoy to your WordPress site as an embedded video or a widget!
+Learn how to add your Tolstoy to your WordPress site

 ### Adding Your Widget to WordPress via the Tolstoy App Plugin

-1. Navigate to the Tolstoy Integrations page.
+1. Click your profile letter on the lower left, then Integrations.
 2. Go to the WordPress integration and click Connect.
 This will download the Tolstoy plugin as a zip file, named "Tolstoy".
 3. Go to your WordPress dashboard and click Plugins.
 4. Click Upload Plugin.